yt-project/yt/doc/source/examining/loading_data.rst

     ds = yt.load("Laser/plt00015/")
     print(ds.field_list)

+The raw fields in WarpX are nodal in at least one direction.
+We define a field to be "nodal" in a given direction if the field data is defined at the "low" and "high" sides of the cell in that direction, rather than at the cell center.
-Instead of returning one field value per cell selected, raw fields return a number of values, depending on their centering.
+Instead of returning one field value per cell selected, nodal fields return a number of values, depending on their centering.
 This centering is marked by a `nodal_flag` that describes whether the fields is nodal in each dimension.
 ``nodal_flag = [0, 0, 0]`` means that the field is cell-centered, while